SpecFlowOSS/SpecFlow/docs/Rider/rider-features.md

 # Rider features

-The SpecFlow Rider plugin is bundled with a handful of features, see below for more details.
+The SpecFlow for Rider plugin is bundled with a handful of features, see below for more details.

 ## Navigation